17 Great BBQ Cooking Tips - Barbecue Cooking - Grill Cooking on a Gas BBQ - How Do You Cook on a Gas BBQ Grill with Barbecue Cooking Gas Cylinder

 16. BBQ Side Burners

-If your BBQ is equipped with a side burner, you can use it just like a kitchen cooktop.
+If your BBQ is equipped with a side burner, you can use it to cook just like a kitchen cooktop.

 This adds to the selection of dishes you can choose to cook outdoors.

-Wearing protective gloves, clean the grill while it is still hot.
-Use a good grill brush to clean cooking plates and racks.
+Wearing protective gloves, clean the BBQ grill while it is still hot from BBQ cooking.
+Use a good grill brush to clean the BBQ cooking plates and racks.

 Lightly coat cooking surfaces with cooking oil when clean.